Inochi2D/inochi2d-c/README.md

 User can use these in following way.

 0) D manages the memory: Call function with `*arr_ptr==NULL`.
-1) C manges the memory:
+1) C manages the memory:

     1) call function with `arr_ptr==NULL`. function returns length of the buffer.
     2) call function with array pre-allocated (`*buff != NULL`) given the length. function fills values to provided array.